pavelkomarov/pavelkomarov.github.io/README.md

 # Pavel's Site

+## How Jekyll works

+markdown
++html						---> [Jekyll]   ---> static website
++liquid template language			^
+									|
+								 configs

+\_folder means `jekyll build` doesn't include these with the final \_site.
+These should be used for reference materials that will be compiled in to other files.

 ## Structure
 - `_config.yaml` contains basic Jekyll configuration.
 - `_data/template.yaml` contains some variables accessible via `site.data.whatever` for use by the theme.